-A proof of funds letter is a letter that proves you have enough money available in your bank account to fund the sale.
-Remember, when purchasing a property, you'll typically need a down payment of 20% (ideally) and enough money to cover closing costs (between 3% and 4%).
+A proof of funds letter is a letter from your bank or financial institution that proves to the seller that you have enough money available in your accounts to fund the home sale.
+Remember, when purchasing a property, you'll typically need a down payment of 20% of your home’s purchase price if you want to avoid paying PMI (private mortgage insurance) and enough money to cover closing costs (between 2% and 5% of the home purchase price).
+This money will need to be cash or other liquid assets you have on hand, not what you plan on borrowing in your mortgage.

 Who needs a proof of funds letter?

-Whether you are a real estate investor paying cash or a first-time homebuyer looking to buy their starter home, you'll most likely need a proof of funds letter.
+You generally need a proof of funds letter if the seller requests it.
+Whether you are a real estate investor buying the house in cash or a first-time homebuyer looking to buy their starter home, you'll most likely need a proof of funds letter.

 What counts as proof of funds?